AdaCore/spark2014/lrm/source/packages.rst

    on its specification and from this it is known which declarations have a Part_Of indicator for a encapsulating state abstraction.]

 #.
-A state abstraction or variable declared with a Part_Of indicator shall not
+If both a state abstraction and one or more of its ``constituents`` are
-   be denoted in the visible or private part of a package specification other than in the package specification containing the declaration.
+   visible in a private package specification or in the package specification of a non-private descendant of a a private package, then only the ``constituents`` and not the state abstraction may be denoted in the declarations of the package specification.

 #.
-A package specification declaring a state abstraction or variable with a
-   Part_Of indicator shall not, in its visible or private part, denote the encapsulating state abstraction apart from where it is specified in the Part_Of indicator.
+In a public package specification only state abstractions may be denoted,
+   not their ``constituents``.
+The exclusion to this rule is that for private parts of a package given below.

 #.
-A state abstraction shall not be denoted in the private part of the package
+In the private part of a package a state abstraction declared by the
-   in which it is declared except for where it is denoted as an encapsulating state abstraction in a Part_Of indicator.
+   package shall not be denoted other than for specifying it as the encapsulating state in the Part_Of indicator.
+The state abstraction's ``constituents`` declared in the private part may be denoted.

-#.
-In a package body where both a state abstraction and some or all of its
-   ``constituents`` are visible [via the Part_Of_Indicator] and the refinement of the state abstraction is not visible, either the state abstraction or its constituents may be denoted.
-[The Part_Of indicator is used to determine which state abstraction a ``constituent`` is a part of.]

 .. centered:: **Examples**